 Arrival at Field Trip Destination

 Upon reaching the field trip destination, a clear understanding shall be reached between the driver and the teacher/sponsor regarding parking location for the bus and the time of departure from the field trip location.
 Considerations will include time of stay, availability of parking, driver/vehicle safety, as well as other factors identified at the site.
 In no case will the driver depart the field trip destination without coordinating the time and loading point for the return trip.
-The driver will keep the teacher/sponsor advised of his/her location at all times.

 Cancellation of Field Trips